Enger Park gardens and peace bell, Duluth, Minnesota

 • Restrooms and picnic tables are available.

-• Overnight parking or camping are NOT allowed.
+• Overnight parking or camping is NOT allowed.

 The best time to visit the gardens